marcin-szczepanski/Projekt-KCK/README.md

 # Projekt-KCK
-This is a repository where we push files which create Tour project of inteligent waiter.
+This is a repository where we push files which create our project of inteligent waiter.

 The link with the repository is: https://github.com/marcin-szczepanski/Projekt-KCK.